Truva

 Digital bank rate changes in early 2026: what you need to know

 Maya: Base rate unchanged at 3.5%.
-The boosted rate of 12% requires ₱35,000/month spend, including at least one transaction via Maya Easy Credit (debit card, QR, online checkout, load, bills, stocks, or funds).
-The 12% rate applies only on the first ₱100,000.
+The boosted rate of 12% requires monthly spend and Maya Easy Credit activity.
+The 12% rate applies only on the first PHP 100,000.

 GoTyme: Base rate cut from 3.5% to 3% in January 2026.
 No boosted tier available.
 Simple 3% flat for all balances.